DECtape: Origins

 DECtape has its origin in the LINCtape tape system, which was originally designed by Wesley Clark at the MIT Lincoln Laboratory as an integral part of the LINC computer.
 There are simple LINC instructions for reading and writing tape blocks using a single machine instruction.
 The design of the LINC, including LINCtape, was placed in the public domain because its development had been funded by the government.
 LINCtape drives were manufactured by several companies, including Digital.

 In turn, LINCtape's origin can be found in the magnetic tape system for the historic Lincoln Laboratory TX-2 computer, designed by Richard L. Best and T. C. Stockebrand.
 The TX-2 Tape System is the direct ancestor of LINCtape, including the use of two redundant sets of five tracks and a direct drive tape transport, but it uses a physically incompatible tape format (½-inch tape on 10-inch reels, where LINC tape and DECtape used ¾-inch tape on 4-inch reels).

 Digital initially introduced the Type 550 Microtape Control and Type 555 Dual Microtape Transport as peripherals for the PDP-1 and PDP-4 computers, both 18-bit machines.
 DEC advertised the availability of these peripherals in March and May, 1963, and by November, planning was already underway to offer the product for the 12-bit PDP-5 and 36-bit PDP-6, even though this involved a change in recording format.
 The initial specifications for the Type 550 controller discuss a significant advance beyond the LINCtape, the ability to read and write in either direction.
 By late 1964, the Type 555 transport was being marketed as a DECtape transport.

 The tape transport used on the LINC is essentially the same as the Type 555 transport, with the same interface signals and the same physical tape medium.
 The LINC and DEC controllers, however, are incompatible, and the positions of the supply and take-up reels were reversed between the LINC and DEC tape formats.
 While LINCtape supports high-speed bidirectional block search, it only supports actual data read and write operations in the forward direction.
 DECtape uses a significantly different mark track format to provide for the possibility of read and write operations in either direction, although not all DECtape controllers support reverse read.
 DEC applied for a patent on the enhanced features incorporated into DECtape in late 1964.
-It is notable that the inventor listed on this patent, Thomas Stockebrand, is also an author of the paper on the TX-2 tape system from which the LINC tape was derived.
+The inventor listed on this patent, Thomas Stockebrand, is also an author of the paper on the TX-2 tape system from which the LINC tape was derived.

 Eventually, the TC12-F tape controller on the PDP-12 supported both LINCtape and DECtape on the same transport.
 As with the earlier LINC-8, the PDP-12 is a PDP-8 augmented with hardware support for the LINC instruction set and associated laboratory peripherals.